 23 Sep Catalogue Printing Help.
-The Whys and Hows of Colour Management (Part 1)
+The Whys and Hows of Colour Management

 Why do you Need True Colour?

 There are lots of reasons why you might need your print to show exactly the right colours.
 It could be because you have to ensure your brand colours are correct.
-Or it might be because the colours of the products in your catalogue really need to be as closely to the real thing as possible.
+Or it might be because the colours of the products in your catalogue really need to be reproduced as close to the real thing as possible.
 That’s especially true in fashion.

 Whatever the reason, it’s important to understand how colour is perceived, controlled and printed.
 In this first short article aimed especially towards brochure and catalogue printing, we look at why what you see isn’t always what it seems!

 Let’s start with the fundamentals.
 True-colour reproduction is very much in the eye of the beholder.
 What you see might well not be the same as what another person sees as there are perception and environmental factors that affect the way we see colour.